andreaskrath/kasm/doc/instructions.md

 ## Stack

+## Flags
+There are three flags: **overflow**, **zero**, and **sign**.

+The overflow flag is set when an instruction results in an arithmetic overflow.
+Also note that in the case of an overflow, the wrapped value is stored as the result, and the overflow flag is set.

+The zero flag is set when an instruction results in the value zero.

+The sign flag is set when an instruction results in the most significant bit of a value being 1.

 # Instructions
 Some instructions have size variants, where the variant is specified with a suffix character on the instruction.